VisruthSK/BigNum/README.md

 Here's an unordered list of some nice things about S7.
 I won't directly address these ideas, but you can observe them throughout the code.

-1. Just the right amount of formal
+1. Just the right amount of formality
-2. Just the right amount of flexible
+2. Just the right amount of flexibility
 3. Cogent API
 4. Easy to extend
 5. Classes, properties, validators, etc. give nice guarantees
+6. Simple to swap to from S3

+S7 marries (most of) the flexibility of S3 with (most of) the formality of S4.
+I find it strikes a perfect middle ground which makes it easier to dictate and understand what objects of type `<T>` can and can't do.
 S7 is elegantly formal.
 I first encountered S3 when speaking to Dr Bodwin; the topic came up somehow and she showed me how simple and flexible S3 is with an example, something like:

 ```{r}
 x <- 1:10